Mapping The Impact Of COVID-19 Pandemic On E-Commerce

 As cities went under lockdown and social distancing became the new norm, consumers turned to online shopping to meet their daily needs.
 This resulted in an increase of 52% year on year in online sales with an 8.8% increase in online shoppers.
 Some might think this as a blessing in disguise for online retailers.
 But, the story is not yet complete.

 According to a report by Bloomberg, about half of the retailers have witnessed a downward trend in their online traffic since mid-February.
 Also, 64.5% of retailers have not witnessed shifts to their eCommerce stores post spread of the COVID-19 virus in their country.
 This presents a somewhat mixed picture for the eCommerce sector.
 In this post, we’ll try to understand the true effects of the COVID-19 pandemic on the eCommerce.

 Every challenge is an opportunity to become better.

 1. Hygiene Products Became the Biggest Selling Items Online

-The eCommerce sector has witnessed a spurt in pharmaceutical product purchases due to coronavirus pandemic.
+The eCommerce sector has witnessed a spurt in pharmaceutical product purchases due to the coronavirus pandemic.
 With the closure of shops and malls, people have turned to online stores to get what is now known as virus protection gear.
-This includes items like masks, gloves and personal hygiene products like hand sanitizers, antibacterial sprays, etc. According to Adobe Analytics, online stores have seen an increase of a whopping 817% in their purchases.
+This includes items like masks, gloves, and personal hygiene products like hand sanitizers, antibacterial sprays, etc. According to Adobe Analytics, online stores have seen an increase of a whopping 817% in their purchases.

 2. Spurt in Online Medicines Purchases